-In my view, self-care isn’t optional, it’s a necessity for your health.
+Self-care isn’t optional, it’s a necessity for your health.
 Remember that these are all just ideas for you, not all of these have to be FOR you.
-(And by the way, these are also not in any priority order).
-Maybe you’re not a bath person, don’t force yourself to be because I say so, or the latest Instagram photos say you should be into baths.
-Do YOU.
-With that being said, I do hope that some of these give you moments of relief in your day!
+Maybe you’re not a bath person, don’t force yourself to be because you read it here or the latest Instagram photos say you should be into baths.
+Do you.

 1. Draw a bath

 Instead of those quick showers where you’re in and out, a bath allows you to slow down, which is exactly what you need in stressful times.
 You can either turn all technology off while you’re soaking so you can have the time be completely zen or you can catch up on Netflix.
 Either way, take your time!
-I love using essential oils in my baths too because the oils really relieve all the tension in my body and my bathroom ends up smelling like a spa.
+Essential oils in baths can also really relieve all the tension in your body and your bathroom ends up smelling like a spa.

 2. Social media detox

-You could even do a full technology detox but I find that for me the most stress-inducing part of technology is social media.
-Studies have shown that the use of multiple social media platforms induces depression and anxiety.
-Luckily the iPhone now has a feature where you can limit your screen time!
-If a full social media detox is too much for you, try getting off of your most addictive app (for me it’s Instagram) for 24 hours and see how you feel.
-If you feel relieved and refreshed, then chances are you may need to lean into this form of self-care more often!
+You could do a full technology detox but studies have shown that the use of multiple social media platforms induces depression and anxiety.
+Luckily the iPhone now has a feature where you can limit your screen time.
+If a full social media detox is too much for you, try getting off of your most addictive app for 24 hours and see how you feel.
+If you feel relieved and refreshed, then chances are you may need to lean into this form of self-care more often.

 3. Pour yourself a cup of tea or coffee – and enjoy it

-When I say enjoy it, I mean drink it at home – not on the go.
+When we say enjoy it, we mean drink it at home – not on the go.
 Really take your time to appreciate it.
-Having a cup of matcha or whatever tea I happen to have on hand has been a part of my morning routine for a few months now and I absolutely crave it.
+Having a cup of matcha or whatever tea is on hand can be a small joy to incorporate into your morning routine.
 I love waking up a little earlier so I can make time for these extra moments.
-It helps set the tone for my day.
+It helps set the tone for the day.
 If your mornings are jam packed, try doing this in the middle of the day or as a wind-down at night.
 Whatever time of day it is, be mindful with your beverage of choice and savor each sip.